Xbloro/xbloro.github.io/_posts/2020-11-21-DIY-WriteBlocker.md

 - option 1 : Mount as RW only white-listed USB and mountig the rest as RO;
 - option 2 : Not mounting anythings automatically;
-- option 3 : Block a USB port as RO so everything that's plug in it is mounted as RO.
+- option 3 : Block only one USB port as RO so everything that's plug in it is mounted as RO.

 My first choice was the option 3 but i could never figure out how to do that  ¯\_(ツ)_/¯ so if you have a way, please tell me !

-So i went with option 2.
+I went with option 2.

 ## Canceling auto USB mountig